anthonymartin/Lucy/README.md

 ```
 Lucy.User.Events.on('login', function() {
-	// Do somethig when user logs in
+  // Do something when user logs in
 })
 ```